dempe/pinterest-java/README.md

 The word "Board" on Pinterest can be somewhat confusing - does it refer to `<username/board_name>` or just the latter, `board_name` part?

-Here, when I say _"board"_ I mean the `<username/board_name>` combination.
+Here, when I say _"board"_, I mean the `<username/board_name>` combination.
 I will say _"board name"_ when I'm specifically refering to the name of the Board without the prepended username portion.
 I believe this is the approach Pinterest takes as well.

 ## Initialization